FrancoisChabot/sl_ovr/README.md

 extremely lightweight, right?
 Well, not really.

 - Eager initialization of interfaces.
-By pre-definining which interfaces will be used, we get rid of a bunch of thread synchronization, and null-checking.
+By pre-definining which interfaces will be used, we get rid of a bunch of thread synchronization and null-checking.

 - Lighter footprint.
 Of particular concern is bringing in a complete json library for marginal usage (The current implementation still does, but I plan on